Conversion therapy (Ireland)

 Publication

-But such a law could restrict the ordinary work of churches – prayer, pastoral care and preaching.
-It could also criminalise Christian parents seeking to bring up their children in the faith.
-In fact, any Christian activity which upholds the Bible’s teaching on sexual ethics could be at risk.
+But a law that bans conversion therapy could restrict the ordinary work of churches, including prayer, pastoral care and preaching.
+It could also criminalise Christian parents who are seeking to bring up their children in the faith.
+In fact, any Christian activity that upholds the Bible’s teaching on sexual ethics could be at risk.

-‘Conversion therapy’ is a deliberately broad term chosen by LGBT activists.
-There may be quack therapists and others who exploit people and use abusive practices.
-But verbal and physical abuse are already against the law, so this is not the activists’ true motivation.
+‘Conversion therapy’ is a deliberately broad term chosen by LGBT campaigners, covering an extraordinarily wide range of activities.
+There may be quack therapists and others who exploit people and use abusive practices, but verbal and physical abuse are already against the law.

 References